unm-digital-history/campus-history/essays/laguna-devargas-hall/index.md

 {% include juxtapose.html
 image1="images/download (1) (1).png"
 image2="images/Picsart_25-05-13_20-47-27-014.png"
-caption="From the TV room to the Chair room (actually, the History Department Common Room).
-With a less good view of the mountains."
+caption="Here can be seen two young gentlmen on the left walking across the DeVargas Courtyard in 1971.
+On the right, a current picture of the Hall, with the fountain now removed"
 %}